-In order to revoke a proxy instruction you will need to inform the Company by sending a signed hard copy notice clearly stating your intention to revoke your proxy appointment to Ben Harber, 6th Floor, 60 Gracechurch Street,
+In order to revoke a proxy instruction, you will need to inform the Company by sending a signed hard copy notice clearly stating your intention to revoke your proxy appointment to Ben Harber 60 Gracechurch Street, London EC3V OHR.
+Alternatively, you may send the notice by email to thomas.verlander@shma.co.uk

-London EC3V 0HR.
-Alternatively you may send the notice by email to ben.harber@shma.co.uk.
 In the case of a member which is a company, the revocation notice must be executed under its common seal or signed on its behalf by an officer or attorney.
 Any power of attorney or any other authority under which the revocation notice is signed (or a duly certified copy of such power or authority) must be included with the revocation notice.